Paeow/Project-X/Readme.md

-# ProjectX
+# Project-Alpha

-Welcome to **ProjectX**, an open-source initiative aimed at simplifying automation workflows.
+Welcome to **Project-Alpha**, an open-source initiative aimed at simplifying automation workflows.
 This repository contains the following components:

 - **Documentation:** Comprehensive guides and API references.
 - **Source Code:** Core functionality with modular components.